greenbone/docs/src/faq.md

 ## Can you help with my issue on Kali, Cent OS, XYZ distribution?

-Greenbone doesn't provide any packages for any Linux distribution besides the commercial Greenbone OS.
+Greenbone does not provide any packages for any Linux distribution besides the commercial Greenbone OS.
 If you have installed the Greenbone Community Edition from your distribution like Kali Linux, an external package repository or even some random docker image, Greenbone was not involved in providing this